Seeding with Costly Network Information: Extensions to other influence models

-Here we explain how a triggering set technique that is proposed in \cite{kempe2015maximizing} helps us devise queries in a large class of models, including the \emph{linear threshold model}.
-Recall that the influence function $\Gamma$ maps a seed set to a positive real number that is the (expected) number of adopters under a (randomized) model of diffusion.
-Kempe, Kleinberg, and Tardos \cite{kempe2003maximizing,kempe2005influential,kempe2015maximizing} --- through a conjecture that is positively resolved by Mossel and Roch \cite{doi:10.1137/080714452} --- identify a broad class of threshold models for which the influence function is non-negative, monotone, and submodular.
+In general, the influence graph may be directed and cascade probabilities may differ in each direction and across the edges.
+When performing edge queries, the probed nodes should reveal each of their incoming neighbors (influencers), with the cascade probability associated with that edge.
+Here we explain how a triggering set technique that is proposed by \cite{kempe2015maximizing} helps us devise edge queries in a large class of influence models, including the independent cascade and \emph{linear threshold} models.
+Recall that the influence function $\Gamma$ maps a seed set to a positive real number that is the (expected) number of adopters under a (randomized) model of diffusion. \cite{kempe2003maximizing,kempe2005influential,kempe2015maximizing} --- through a conjecture that is positively resolved by \cite{doi:10.1137/080714452} --- identify a broad class of threshold models for which the influence function is non-negative, monotone, and submodular.
 Influence maximization in such models can be solved to within a $(1-1/e)$ approximation guarantee, following a natural greedy node selection algorithm.